-At the age of 12, Absalom Feinberg founded a group aimed at ousting the Ottoman Empire from his country and thus initiated an epic story.
-He was passionate about literature and nature.
-He enjoyed adventures in the desert as well as in Belle Époque’s Paris.
-He was intertwined in love affaires and smoothed the path for the British army during World War I.
+At the age of 12, Absalom Feinberg founded a group that sought to oust the Ottoman Empire from his country—the starting point for an epic story.
+He had a passion for literature and nature.
+He enjoyed adventuring in the desert, as well as in in the Paris of the Belle Époque.
+He was entangled in love affairs and facilitated the advance of the liberating British army during World War I.

-His adventures weaved an enigma that continued to remain unsolved until half a century after his mysterious death.
-The narrator of this story, that combines the thrill of true saga with the weight of History, is a so-called “historical detective” that in 1967 is determined to investigating Feinberg’s death and the multiple clues that he left behind.
-In this way we enter a world at the same time familiar and exotic, studied and unknown, of courageous espionage and cruel battles, of pertinacious idealism and of the great sensitivity that elevates the human condition.
+His adventures wove together in an enigma that remained unsolved until half a century after his mysterious death.
+The narrator of this novel, which combines the tension of true saga with the weight of history, is a so-called “historical detective,” who in 1967 is determined to investigate Feinberg’s death and the many clues he left behind.
+In this way we enter a world that is at once familiar and exotic, studied and unknown, of bold espionage and cruel battles, of stubborn idealism and of great sensitivity that exalts the human condition.

-The unique style of Marcos Aguinis and the deep erudition of Gustavo Perednik meet in this book.
-The result is a novel of suspense and thrilling action, a story that will only unveil itself toward the end, leaving the reader absolutely stunned.
+This book blends together unique style of Marcos Aguinis and the scholarly knowledge of Gustavo Perednik to create a novel of suspense and thrilling action, a story that will only unveil itself toward the end, leaving the reader absolutely astonished.